monyarm/NovelVM/README.md

 ### 7.9) Output sample rate

-The output sample rate tells ScummVM how many sound samples to play per channel per second.
+The output sample rate tells NovelVM how many sound samples to play per channel per second.
 There is much that could be said on this subject, but most of it would be irrelevant here.
 The short version is that for most games 22050 Hz is fine, but in some cases 44100 Hz is preferable.
 On extremely low-end systems you may want to use 11025 Hz, but it is unlikely that you have to worry about that.

-To elaborate, most of the sounds ScummVM has to play were sampled at either 22050 Hz or 11025 Hz.
+To elaborate, most of the sounds NovelVM has to play were sampled at either 22050 Hz or 11025 Hz.
 Using a higher sample rate will not magically improve the quality of these sounds.
 Hence, 22050 Hz is fine.